CSCI128/PythonAutograderSamples/README.md

-# PythonAutograderSamples
+# Sample Autograders

-Sample autograders for CSCI128 at Colorado School of Mines
+The autograders in this repo will serve as a pulbic example of how autograders should be implemented utilizing the Gradescope Autograder Platfrom with the 128Autograder.